 Take your next step by getting baptized!
-On September 30th, we will be holding a baptism celebration at 1PM in front of the Canvas facility.
-To sign up, click HERE.
+On October 27th, we will be holding a baptism celebration at 1PM in the lobby of the Canvas facility.
 To learn more about baptism, check out 5 commonly asked questions below or email email@example.com

 1. What is baptism?